Who are the Institutional Holders in The Macerich Company (MAC)?

-The Macerich Company (NYSE: MAC) is -19.18% lower on its value in year-to-date trading and has touched a low of $7.40 and a high of $16.67 in the current 52-week trading range.
+The Macerich Company (NYSE: MAC) is -11.55% lower on its value in year-to-date trading and has touched a low of $7.40 and a high of $16.67 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The MAC stock was last observed hovering at around $9.40 in the last trading session, with the day’s loss setting it -0.3% off its average median price target of $12.00 for the next 12 months.
-It is also 49.44% off the consensus price target high of $18.00 offered by 15 analysts, but current levels are -13.75% lower than the price target low of $8.00 for the same period.
+The MAC stock was last observed hovering at around $9.77 in the last trading session, with the day’s gains setting it 0.19% off its average median price target of $12.00 for the next 12 months.
+It is also 44.67% off the consensus price target high of $18.00 offered by 15 analysts, but current levels are -24.5% lower than the price target low of $8.00 for the same period.

 Sponsored

-The stock witnessed a -25.84% loss in the last 1 month and extending the period to 3 months gives it a -20.73%, and is -6.28% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 5.26% over the week and 4.21% over the month.
+The stock witnessed a -16.65% loss in the last 1 month and extending the period to 3 months gives it a -13.69%, and is 5.96% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 4.39% over the week and 4.48% over the month.

 The Macerich Company (MAC) Analyst Forecasts